-Explore the best trails near Hayesville with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Hayesville with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 We had a wonderful time.
 We went in the morning during the week - meaning we were the only ones there.
 When we were leaving a couple more people cars pulled in.
 It was quaint and nice; the trails were fast flowing, but not what I call thrilling.

 Very nice level trail that has lake view for much of the hike.
 While there were mostly bikers they were all polite and friendly and shared the trail appropriately.
 The leaves are just beginning to turn.
 This trail has many educational tree and fauna identifying markers with great descriptions so if you are interested in learning about this then this is the trail for you!

 Did the 6.6 mile loop during rain storm today.
 It was a blast..

 We hike (walk) this trail frequently.
 It is not too strenuous for us seniors, but the climb up to the top of the mountain is good exercise.
 There are several nice peek-a-boo views of the lake, and a few side trails to waters edge.
 The view from the top is unremarkable - too heavily wooded with no real open vistas.
 The trail is generally in very good condition.

 Toward the end of summer a portion of the trail near the start/end of the loop can be somewhat overgrown, making pants a better choice than shorts.